ome/rOMERO-gateway/README.md

 * Like any other R package load the package ```library(romero.gateway)```
 * Try some examples from the [examples directory](examples)
-* Another potential source for examples is the unit tests directory: [tests/testthat](tests/testthat)
+* Another potential source of examples is the unit tests directory: [tests/testthat](tests/testthat)

 ## Build from source